-Thus far only the 12 dS/m treatment has produced consistent, but not significant, yield decreases in trees on all the rootstocks.
-This is consistent with our earlier greenhouse trial that demonstrated yield decreases in trees on all rootstocks when soil salinity levels were greater than 8 dS/m.
-Furthermore, graphs of annual circumference measurements from 1998 through 2001 demonstrate the highest salinity treatment is beginning to impact tree growth, particularly trees on UCB-1 rootstocks.

-All the above evidence indicates the experimental conditions are approaching the salinity tolerance limits of the pistachio rootstocks in this trial.
+Since 1999, despite the lack of statistically significant yield decréases or differences in plant stress indictors, all irrigation salinity treatments have shown significantly less water use that the control (0.75 dS/m).
+This is consistent with our earlier greenhouse trial that demonstrated vegetative growth decreases in trees on all rootstocks when soil salinity levels were greater than 8 dS/m.
+Further, when annual circumference measurements are graphed it appears the highest salinity treatment is beginning to impact tree growth.
+All the above evidence indicates the salinity tolerance threshold of the pistachio rootstocks in this trial is about 8 dS/m.